• Slide title

 Sponsor: Jill Roberts

 Join Mrs. Roberts for an exciting trip to New York with a focus on the arts.
 After spending the first night in Roanoke, VA students will take an AMTRAK train to NYC Penn Station.
-In New York City the itinerary includes choral performances at Carnegie Hall, Broadway shows of Wicked, The Lion King, and The Great Gatsby for a start.
+In New York City, the itinerary includes choral performances at Carnegie Hall, Broadway shows and classic NY landmarks for a start.
 Throughout the trip, students will also experience and visit St. Patrick's Cathedral, Ellis Island and the Statue of Liberty, the 9/11 Museum, Wall Street, the Brooklyn Bridge, Trinity Church, and much more!

 Dates: November 8-12